MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

-This tab enables the user to set the outputs he/she wants that Pecube provides at the end of the model run (Figure 11).
+This tab enables the user to set the outputs he/she wants that Pecube provides at the end of the model run (Figure 10).
 The first part (i.e., “Compute ages”) let you choose between three options:

 *	*none*: Pecube will not predict any thermochronological ages
 *	*for all nodes*: Pecube will predict thermochronological ages for all nodes at the surface of the Pecube model.
 This option will enable you to check any boxes in the next part (i.e., “Thermochronological systems”) and to choose the thermochronological system you are interested to use.
 *	*sample specific*: Pecube will predict thermochronological ages only for specific sample locations provided by the user.
-For this option to work, you will need to provide a folder name where PecubeGUI will write some files that will be used by the production-diffusion model.
-This has to be done in the *Data tab* in the “Data folder” text box.
-In the current version, only the AHe and AFT systems can be selected.
-PecubeGUI uses either the production-diffusion model developped by [Gautheron-et-al-2010]_ or a simpler finite-difference model (see below).
+For this option to work, you will need to provide a folder name (see :ref:`Data-tab`) where PecubeGUI will write some files that will be used by the model.
+In the current version, grain-specific kinetics can only be provided for the AHe thermochronometer.
+The user can also choose to predict for the AFT and ZHe systems, but the kinetic parameters apply for all grains (further development still need to be done).
+For the AHe system, PecubeGUI uses either the production-diffusion model developped by [Gautheron-et-al-2010]_ or a simpler finite-difference model (see below).

 .. figure:: ../images/Ages_Tab.png
   :scale: 30